 Securities are recorded on the statement of financial position on the settlement-delivery date, while derivative financial instruments are recorded on the trade date.
 Loans and receivables are recorded in the statement of financial position on the disbursement date.
-The Caisse des Dépôts Group has chosen to recognise the difference between the option and the amount of non-controlling interests in equity.
-Subsequent changes in the liability relating to changes in the estimated exercise price of the option and the carrying amount of non-controlling interests are recognised in equity.
+Changes in fair value between the trade date and the settlementdelivery date are recognised in income or equity depending on the accounting category of the financial instruments concerned.